Tyler Herron: Fargo-Moorhead RedHawks (second stint)

 In 2015, Herron pitched for the Fargo-Moorhead RedHawks of the American Association, and was 6–7 with a 4.47 ERA in 20 starts, tied for second in the league with four complete games and two shutouts, and was third in the American Association with 119 strikeouts in 131 innings.
 Pitching for the Indios de Mayagüez in the Puerto Rico Liga de Béisbol Profesional Roberto Clemente in the winter of 2015, he was 5–2 with a 1.96 ERA in 18 relief appearances.

-In 2016, pitching for the Fargo-Moorhead RedHawks, he led the American Association with a 0.80 ERA in 56 innings in which he walked 12 batters, had a 5–1 record with two shutouts, and held opponents to a .161 batting average, at the time he was signed by the Mets.
+In 2016, Herron returned to Fargo-Moorhead, and led the American Association with a 0.80 ERA in 56 innings in which he walked 12 batters, had a 5–1 record with two shutouts, and held opponents to a .161 batting average.

 New York Mets

-In June 2016 the New York Mets signed Herron as a free agent to a minor league contract.
-In 2016, he pitched for the Binghamton Mets of the AA Eastern League for whom he was 2–6 with a 6.32 ERA in 11 starts, and the Las Vegas 51s of the AAA Pacific Coast League for whom he was 1–0 with a 2.70 ERA.
-In November 2016 he elected to become a free agent.
+On June 28, 2016, Herron signed a minor league contract with the New York Mets.
+He spent the remainder of the campaign with the Binghamton Mets of the Double–A Eastern League, for whom he was 2–6 with a 6.32 ERA in 11 starts, and the Las Vegas 51s of the Triple–A Pacific Coast League, for whom he was 1–0 with a 2.70 ERA.
+Herron elected free agency following the season on November 7.

 Tigres de Quintana Roo

-On March 28, 2017, Herron signed with the Tigres de Quintana Roo of the Mexican Baseball League.
-He made 12 starts, finishing with a record of 3–5 and a 5.52 ERA before he was released on June 11, 2017.
+On March 28, 2017, Herron signed with the Tigres de Quintana Roo of the Mexican League.
+He made 12 starts, finishing with a record of 3–5 and a 5.52 ERA before he was released on June 11.

 Fargo-Moorhead RedHawks (third stint)

-He re-signed with the Fargo-Moorhead RedHawks of the American Association on June 20, 2017, for whom he was 9-3 with three complete games and an ERA of 2.92.
+Herron re-signed with the Fargo-Moorhead RedHawks of the American Association on June 20, 2017, and logged a 9-3 record with three complete games and an ERA of 2.92.

 Lincoln Saltdogs

-On January 30, 2018, Herron was traded to the Lincoln Saltdogs of the American Association.
-Pitching for them in the first half of 2018 he was 4-5 with a 7.33 ERA.
+On January 30, 2018, Herron was traded to the Lincoln Saltdogs of the American Association of Independent Professional Baseball.
+Pitching for Lincoln in the first half of 2018, he registered a 4-5 record and a 7.33 ERA.